-- ▶ An LFO is also available to make an automation of the cursor movements. - ➤ You can set the radius amplitude of the LFO by clicking on the red ball cursor and moving it out of its central initial place.
-This action will set the width of the circle of the ball movements. - ▶ It's also possible to re-arrange the order of the five vowels on the screen space.
-To do this, simply click on one of the 5 letters and drag it on the place you wish on the screen.
-Those changes will introduce some interesting variations when you will modulate your five filters manually or with the LFO.
+- An LFO is also available to make an automation of the cursor movements. - ▶ You can set the radius amplitude of the LFO by clicking on the red ball cursor and moving it out of its initial central place.
+This action will set the width of the circular ball movements. - ▶ It's also possible to re-arrange the order of the five vowels on the screen space.
+To do this, simply click on one of the 5 letters and drag it to the place you wish on the screen.
+Those changes will introduce some interesting variations when you modulate your five filters manually or with the LFO.